 The company is known for offering financial benefits including a profit-sharing program.
 Employees become eligible for the program from the day they join the company.
 There are also Shared Reward programs with payouts every month.

-Employees can also sign up for the insurance plan.
-The coverage is up to $50,000.
+Employees can also sign up for the insurance plan, which offers coverage up to $50,000.

 How does Delta Help with Student Loans?